Travel Safeguards: How to Stop Your Valuables Going Missing on the Road

 Picture this: we’re walking through Barcelona, stopping to admire Gaudí’s work, snapping a few photos… and then we reach for our wallet.
 Gone.
 Cash, cards, maybe even ID.
 That single moment can turn a great day into hours (or days) of admin.

 It’s also common.
-In 2023, it’s been estimated there were more than 400,000 travel-related theft incidents worldwide.
+In recent years, it’s been estimated that there are hundreds of thousands of travel‑related theft incidents worldwide each year.
 And some data suggests nearly 1 in 5 travellers experiences theft or loss during a trip.
 The exact number varies by source and destination, but the point is clear: it happens often enough that we should plan for it.

 When our valuables disappear, it’s not just “stuff”.
 It’s our access to money, our identity, and our ability to keep moving.
 A stolen passport can mean cancelled flights, lost bookings, and a long process at an embassy.
 A stolen phone can lock us out of banking, email, and travel apps.